sharankan-c/gap-up-short-backtester/README.md

 ***

+---

+## Appendix: Update (Juni 2026) — Version 2 Backtest
+## Update: Version 2 Backtest Results & Structural Analysis

+* A second iteration (Version 2) of the backtester was deployed to evaluate the impact of **modified holding periods** and **localized price action structural constraints** on execution quality.
+The objective was to filter out low-probability entries based on immediate post-gap structural boundaries.

+* The empirical results indicate that these additional filters introduced significant structural drag, effectively degrading the strategy's edge.

+### Performance Summary

 *Disclaimer: This document was written by AI acting strictly as a transcription and formatting tool.
 All core concepts, data, quantitative analysis, parameters, and structural conclusions were provided entirely by the human author.